haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InternationalMonetarySystem.en.md

 Nations must meet inflation, currency stability, and deficit spending standards.

-Governments can issue Euro-denominated bonds, but are unable to print money to service debts
+Governments can issue Euro-denominated bonds, but are unable to print money to service debts.

 ECB provides price stability, while member states are responsible for budgetary and borrowing needs